ste-matt/secureX-CV-tile-V1/README.md

 ## secureX-Cyber Vision Demo Integration Tile
-This tile can be imported into the module maker and then deployed on secureX it requires you have an existing secureX license via another
+This tile can be imported into the module maker and then deployed on secureX, it requires you have an existing secureX license via another
 Cisco Security Platform to access secureX As of Jan '23 Cyber Vision does not have its own license as a standalone secureX module.

 Module Maker is here : https://ciscosecurity.github.io/tr-05-module-maker/